 Honors B.A., Brigham Young University, 1979; Cum Laude; Dean's List

 Served as a member and chair of the Murray City Planning and Zoning Commission

-Served as board member and Chairman of the Murray Education Foundation
+Served as a board member and chairman of the Murray Education Foundation

 Was awarded the District Award of Merit for his volunteer efforts by the Granite Trails District of the Boy Scouts of America